fishnal/Public-Spotify-Queue/README.md

 ## Files

-+ `server.js` is backend server code, hosts the website, controls authorization and access token retrieval process
++ `server.js` is the backend server; it hosts the website, controls authorization and access token retrieval processes
++ `control.js` is frontend scripting and communicates with backend server
-+ `*.html` is frontend HTML code, likely to change
++ `index.html` is the homepage, likely to change
++ `favicon.ico` is the website icon (temporary at the moment)
++ `deps/` contains any dependencies that are needed for the frontend (will port to some sort of frontend package manager like Yarn)
++ `src/core/` contains core code for the "public queue" idea, currently being refactored
+	+ The `master` branch has a better organization for the core, and can be tested (though it is poorly documented).
+The `localdev` branch isn't reliable since it's constantly changing, involving the core being changed and moved around to work with the project's new approach
++ `package.json` and `package-lock.json` are for npm management